-A14 Recycling resources (Recycle) is an effective means of reducing resource use.
+Recycling resources (Recycle) is an effective means of reducing resource use.
 In addition to recycling, stopping using resources (Refuse), reducing the quantity of resources used (Reduce), making use of reusable items (Reuse), and repairing broken items (Repair) are also effective.
-On the other hand, it is important to note that these initiatives also ultimately lead to the generation of waste.
+On the other hand, it is important to note

-From the perspective of ultimately reducing the generation of waste, it is conceivable to change the design of goods and services to a circular design that does not generate waste from the design stage and consider the circulation of resources.
+From the perspective of ultimately reducing the generation of solid waste, it is conceivable to change the design of goods and services to a circular design that does not generate solid waste from the design stage and consider the circulation of resources.